Milne & Choyce: History

 On 3 July 1867, Mary Jane and Charlotte Milne took over the drapery shop of Mr and Mrs Wison at on the corner of Wyndham Street and Albert Street.
 The business was renamed Misses Milne.

 In July 1874, the Misses Milne acquired the drapery shop of Mr. B. Cass within Cheapside House, on the corner of Queen Street and Wellesley Street.
 The original business on the corner of Wyndham Street and Albert Street continued to operate until operations were consolidated at Cheapside House in August.
 Sometime between this relocation and 1875 the business was renamed to M. & C. Milne.

 In 1876, Charlotte Milne's husband Henry Charles Choyce took over her share in the company, and the business was renamed to Milne & Choyce.
 In September 1876, a fire occurred in the photography salon of John McGarrigle above Milne & Choyce's upstairs storeroom and destroyed much of the stores stock.

 Milne & Choyce hosted a spring fashion parade in 1887, one of the first in Auckland.

-In 1901, Milne & Choyce went people, and became Milne & Choyce Ltd., Henry Choyce served as managing director.
+In 1901, Milne & Choyce went public, and became Milne & Choyce Ltd., Henry Choyce served as managing director.

 131 Queen Street was purchased in 1908 for £50,000.
 Milne & Choyce would now be situated "between the banks [Bank of New South Wales, Bank of New Zealand]".
 The company would relocate to 131 Queen Street store on 6 September 1909.

 Mary Jane Milne retired at the age of seventy in 1909, though remained involved in the business until her death in 1921.

 In 1923, the wooden premises were replaced by with a nine floor building (seven above ground), designed by Llewellyn Piper.
 The new store had six lifts, fire alarms, a private telephone exchange, and a workroom to produce custom-order garments and in-house labels.

 Milne & Choyce purchased the Hooker & Kingston drapery of Hamilton in July 1950, it traded as Milne & Choyce from August 1950.

 In January 1959, it was announced that Milne & Choyce and D.I.C. would now be associated for future merchandising and purchasing activities, to be coordinated through a shared buying office in Wellington.
 At the time Milne & Choyce had stores in Auckland (Central, Mount Roskill, Takapuna), Hamilton, and D.I.C. had stores in Christchurch, Dunedin, Lower Hutt, Wellington, and Whanganui.

 The C.M.
 Ross & Co. department store of Palmerston North was purchased in September 1959 for £219,375.
 The store would be rebranded as Milne & Choyce and remain in operation until 1966.
 In 1966 the store was sold to D.I.C., in 1989 it was rebranded to Arthur Barnett.
 Arthur Barnett would close in 1992 and since 1996 the building has been home to the Palmerston North City Library.